 Get Out on a Boat

 For an island entrenched in marine history, you cannot leave the province without getting on some sort of boat ( or join a guided boat tour) and going out to explore the Atlantic ocean.
 In the summer, you’ll be able to witness Humpback Whales and Puffins, and in the spring, you’ll be able to see icebergs!
 It’s also a great way to see the coastline and how rugged the island is.
 Either way, visiting an island province without spending time on the water participating in one of the most popular NEwfound activities would be pure blasphemy.

 Get a Traditional Food Experience

 On our last trip to St. John’s, we got to do something really unique; a traditional food experience.
 Thanks to Lori and her company Cod Sounds, you can learn how to forage for food and cook using traditional methods from ages gone by.
-Due to weather, we couldn’t experience the full splendor of the foraging tour that Lori has created but we did learn about the cooking process of wild foods such as moose, lobster, cod cheeks, mackerel, and homemade bread and jam.
+Due to weather, we couldn’t experience the full splendour of the foraging tour that Lori has created but we did learn about the cooking process of wild foods such as moose, lobster, cod cheeks, mackerel, and homemade bread and jam.
 She even made us rhubarb tea, which was surprisingly good.
 I mean, really good!
 I know for sure that when we’re back in St. John’s, we’re doing the full tour!

 Take a Historical Walking Tour

 For a city with so much history, it makes sense to go on a walking tour with someone who knows it all.
 The most famous historical walking tour is hosted by Michael Boyle.
 His enthusiasm for telling the stories of Newfoundland really brings his tours to life.
 You’ll visit historical buildings, landmarks, and get a taste for the literary culture and folklore of Newfoundland.